elbeardmorez/nixTools/challenge/README.md

       NAME  : solution name
   edit [OPTIONS] SEARCH  : search for and re-edit an existing challenge
     with:
+      OPTIONS  :
-      OPTIONS  : supports the following option as described above:
+        -rx, --rx-search  : switch from glob to ERE flavour searches and as described above:
         -nss | --no-subshell, -dec | --dump-edit-command,
         -eec[=VAR] | --export-edit-command[=VAR]
   dump [LANGUAGES] TARGET  : search TARGET for files suffixed with